Vira Shield 6 (Canada)This page contains information on Vira Shield 6 for veterinary use.

-For use in healthy cattle, including pregnant cows and heifers, as an aid in the prevention of diseases caused by infectious bovine rhinotracheitis (IBR), bovine virus diarrhea (BVD Type 1 and BVD Type 2), parainfluenza Type 3 (PI3), and bovine respiratory syncytial (BRSV) viruses.
+For use in healthy cattle, including pregnant cows and heifers, as an aid in the prevention of disease caused by infectious bovine rhinotracheitis (IBR), bovine virus diarrhea (BVD Type 1 and BVD Type 2), parainfluenza Type 3 (PI3), and bovine respiratory syncytial (BRSV) viruses.
 Produced from non-cytopathic (BVD Type 1 and BVD Type 2) and cytopathic (BVD Type 1) isolates.

 Directions For Use

 Shake well before using.
 Administer 5 mL subcutaneously.
 In accordance with Beef Quality Assurance guidelines, this product should be administered subcutaneously (under the skin) in the neck.
 Revaccinate in 4-5 weeks.
 Vaccinate dairy cows at dry-off.
 Revaccinate annually or as recommended by your veterinarian.

 PrecautionsStore out of direct sunlight at 2°-7°C (35°-45°F).
 DO NOT FREEZE.
 Use entire contents when first opened.
 Do not vaccinate within 60 days prior to slaughter.
 Transient swelling may occur at the site of injection.
 Anaphylactic reactions may occur.
 Symptomatic treatment: Epinephrine.
 Contains amphotericin B, gentamicin, and thimerosal as preservatives.